 Climbers Self Rescue Skills Covered

 In climbers self rescue we cover belay escapes, raising and lowering systems, equipment needed, and special knots used to conduct a rescue.
 The progression of this course starts with the basics and finishes with each person conducting a mock rescue on their own with an instructor close by for advice and guidance.

 Course participants must be comfortable with different types of climbing anchors including natural, artificial, passive and active.
 Knowledge of how to place nuts and camming devices is essential.
 How to join multiple pieces into an anchor system that is Solid, Redundant, Equalized, with No Extension is essential.
 See our climbing anchors course for instruction on these techniques.

 Course participants should also have an understanding of multi pitch climbing systems.
 For a review of these systems consider joining us on a climb of Crystal Crag or another one of our Sierra Classic Rock Climbs.

-$320 per person based on a group of two or more for this 2-day course.
+$560 per person based on a group of two or more for this 2-day course.

 Any dates of the year with 3-days advance notice.

 Use the booking button below or contact our office to arrange.